This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Gates Pass is a mountain pass at an elevation of 3,172ft located on the crest of the Tucson Mountains.

-Gates Pass Road is lined with scenic overlooks and is well known as one of the best sunset spots in Tucson.
-We missed it but it’s now on our Arizona things to do list for our return visit!
+Gates Pass Road is lined with scenic overlooks and is well-known as one of the best sunset spots in Tucson.
+We missed it but it’s now on our list of things to do in Arizona for our return visit!

 We opted out of visiting the Arizona Sonora Desert Museum, despite it being recommended by numerous people within our community.